zachleat/zachleat.com/web/_posts/2018-06-12-digital-longevity.md

 Digital content longevity will continue to be highly variable, depending only *in part* on the file format used.
 HTML has existed for about 27 years and I wouldn’t venture a guess to say how much longer it’ll go.
 I can say that a reduction in ceremony around opening and reading a file is better for that file’s longevity.
 Relatedly, the ubiquity of software necessary to read a file lends to its future proofing as well.
 And **what software has been historically and continues to be more ubiquitous than the lowly web browser?** I’m not sure such software exists.

-So feel free to keep creating your content in Microsoft Word or in Markdown or using JSX or Mustache templates or in your WordPress database. **But if you want the content to live a full and happy life, publish it in HTML to the web**.
+So feel free to keep creating your content in Microsoft Word or in Markdown or using JSX or Mustache templates or in your WordPress database. **But if you want the content to live a full and happy life, publish it in HTML on the web**.